-Nikon D1 versus Nikon D3400
+Nikon D1 vs D3400

 The Nikon D1 and the Nikon D3400 are two digital cameras that were announced, respectively, in June 1999 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D1 has a resolution of 2.6 megapixel, whereas the D3400 provides 24 MP.
+The D1 has a resolution of 2.6 megapixels, whereas the D3400 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is considerably smaller (49 percent) than the Nikon D1.
 Moreover, the D3400 is substantially lighter (60 percent) than the D1.
 It is worth mentioning in this context that the D1 is splash and dust resistant, while the D3400 does not feature any corresponding weather-sealing.